tensorforce/tensorforce/README.rst

   us to do useful things like wrapping these calls with TensorFlow device mappings.
 - Minimal test environments are also implemented under external/environments for consistency
 - Examples moved into separate directory

-2nd May 2017

-- DQFD now passing pre-training test

-1st May 2017:

-- Prototype of Deep-Q learning from demonstration now available - not fully tested pre-training yet
-- Added unit tests verifying models can solve minimal enviroments to help debugging major changes
-- Added explicit option to override line-search fail in TRPO, should be false for stable improvements

 Road map and contributions